corrode/corrode.github.io/content/blog/rust-production-guide/index.md

 ### Your Team Must Be On Board

-Introducing Rust will be a disruptive change, and it's vital to have the backing of both the team and leadership.
+Introducing Rust will be a disruptive change, and it's vital to have the backing from both the team and leadership.
 One side is not enough.
 Make sure everyone understands the [benefits and challenges of using Rust](/blog/why-rust).

 Rust is an organization-wide commitment, and it's vital to have a long-term mindset.
 If you need to get something done quickly and can afford tech debt, consider using another language.
 However, for long-term projects, Rust's benefits will offset the initial learning curve.